kubernetes/website/docs/getting-started-guides/windows/index.md

 **Note:** Windows Server Containers on Kubernetes is an Beta feature in Kubernetes v1.9

 ## Build
-If you wish to build the code yourself, please refer to these [instructions](https://github.com/Microsoft/SDN/blob/master/Kubernetes/HOWTO-on-prem.md)
+If you wish to build the code yourself, please refer to these [instructions](https://github.com/Microsoft/SDN/blob/master/Kubernetes/HOWTO-on-prem.md), otherwise the release binaries can be found at [https://github.com/kubernetes/kubernetes/releases](https://github.com/kubernetes/kubernetes/releases).

 ## Prerequisites
 In Kubernetes version 1.9 or later, Windows Server Containers for Kubernetes are supported using the following: